allandemiranda/StarWarsPortal/test/README.md

 ## Install requirements dependencies

 ```
-$ pip install requirements.txt -r
+$ pip install -r requirements.txt
 ```

 # Start the test

-Check if the web application is running at `http://localhost:3000/`
+Check if the web application is running at `https://localhost:3000/`

 ```
 $ pytest test_defaultSuite.py